lkoepsel/rasp-mDNS/README.md

 2. Exit nano using *Ctrl-S* *Ctrl-X*
 3. `chmod +x hello.py`
 ### 2. Setup `systemd` unit file for hello.py service
-This will execute the hello.py app, after all other startup services have been launched on the Raspberry Pi.
+This will execute the hello.py app, after all other startup services have been launched on the RPi.
 #### Installation
 1. `sudo nano /lib/systemd/system/hello.service` then copy/paste contents below into file
     ```bash